 Summer programs at Chinese universities taught by Regent faculty

 Since 2006, we have been bringing Regent College faculty members to teach two-week summer programs at leading university campuses throughout China.
 Current and former faculty members who have taught in China through this program include Bishop Paul Barnett, Carl Armerding, Loren Wilkinson, Mary Ruth Wilkinson, Rikk Watts, Craig Gay, Don Lewis, John Stackhouse, Iain Provan, Ross Hastings, and Edwin Hui.

-Edwin Hui is the Dean of the Chinese Studies Program.
+Grace Liang is the Director of the Chinese Studies Program.
 Read full bio.